 Instead of choosing /dev/sdU14649.3/fs here, I instead select /dev/fs/fs.

-That is a virtual block device created by disk/cryptsetup
+That is a virtual block device created by disk/cryptsetup in the previous

 step.